pnp/copilot-prompts/samples/m365-asp-dot-net-core-mvc-prompt/readme.md

 ## Summary

-This a ASP.NET MVC Programming Prompt.
+This is an ASP.NET MVC Programming Prompt.
 The purpose is to illustrate the power of precise instructions to get the desired help in programming.

 ## Prompt 💡